kaltura/platform-install-packages/doc/kaltura-updater/README.md

 that results from such activities.

-Should you encounter any bugs, glitches, lack of functionality or other problems on the website, please let us know immediately so we can rectify these accordingly.
+Should you encounter any bugs, glitches, lack of functionality or other problems, please let us know immediately so we can rectify these accordingly.
 Your help in this regard is greatly appreciated.